Medical out-of-pocket limit

 - Balance billed amounts.
 See "Exceptions: Out-of-network provider services that count" below.

 - Amounts more than a maximum dollar amount paid by the plan.
 For example, the plan pays a maximum of $150 for adult vision hardware once every two calendar years.
 Any amount you pay over $150 does not count toward the medical out-of-pocket limit.

-In certain cases, your coinsurance and balance billed amounts for out-of-network provider services will count toward your medical out-of-pocket limit.
-In addition, the plan will pay 100 percent of billed charges for these services after you meet your medical out-of-pocket limit.
+For the services listed below only, your coinsurance and balance billed amounts for out-of-network provider services will count toward your medical out-of-pocket limit.
+The plan will pay 100 percent of billed charges for these services after you meet your medical out-of-pocket limit.